qemus/virtiso-whql/readme.md

 VirtISO is an image of the WHQL signed VirtIO drivers for Windows guests.

+It minimizes the official ISO from 700 MB to just 45 MB in size.

 # Features ✨

   - Stripped all .PDB (debug symbol) files